adityam/context-blog/content/post/frame-with-solid-left-line.md

 ---

-Adding a solid line of the left side of a frame, block quote, etc. creates a simple, clean, and attractive visual effect that I like.
+Adding a solid line on the left side of a frame, block quote, etc. creates a simple, clean, and attractive visual effect that I like.

 {{< img src="/context-blog/post/frame-with-solid-left-line/leftframe-0.png" class="center" alt="Simple example" >}}

 I don't know when I first came across this style, but it is used commonly on the Internet to show blockquotes.
-So, how do we get this style with ConTeXT?
+So, how do we get this style with ConTeXt?

 <!--more-->